tearitco/SRW-Engine-MV-Public/docs/manual.md

 The definition defines the MAP attack as it should look when the user is targeting it to the right.
 The engine will automatically translate this when the targeting direction changes.

+# Spirit Commands

+Spirit commands are buff, debuff and healing commands that units can use when taking their turn, but only before moving.

 # Event scripting

 ## Stage control events